amigavision/AmigaVision/README.md

 ## setup environment
 - `make env`

-## prerequisities
+## prerequisites
-- A bootable HDF to use ase base (FFS formatted, all files are copied to DH0: of the output image)
+- A bootable HDF to use as base (FFS formatted, all files are copied to DH0: of the output image)
 - WHDLoad archives (LhA compressed) in `TITLES_DIR/game` and `TITLES_DIR/demo` (all subdirectories are scanned)

 ## operation